emfcamp/badge-2024-documentation/docs/tildagon-apps/reference/badge-hardware.md

 - 1 SDA pin (Data) (4)
 - 1 SCL pin (Clock) (5)

-!!! warning

-    eGPIO does not work correctly in version 1.6.0.

 ### Example

 Select a hexpansion port, then press the **UP** button to toggle the eGPIO value `ls_1` or the **DOWN** button to toggle the GPIO value `hs_1`.
 You can see how to access an toggle the `Pin`s in the update methods: